Bias in Large Language Models: Origin, Evaluation, and Mitigation: Bias Evaluation

 \subsection{Model-Level Bias Evaluation Methods}

 Model-level bias evaluation methods assess biases that arise during the training and prediction stages of LLMs, focusing on whether the model exhibits discriminatory behavior toward specific groups.

-\begin{itemize} \item \textbf{Fairness Metrics:} These metrics are pivotal in evaluating the model’s output fairness across different groups.
-Common metrics include: \begin{itemize} \item \textbf{Equal Opportunity:} Ensures that the True Positive Rate (TPR) is similar across groups defined by sensitive attributes such as gender or race.
-For example, a sentiment analysis model should equally recognize positive sentiments across both male and female-associated names \cite{liang2021towards, gallegos2024bias}.
+\begin{itemize} \item \textbf{{Fairness metrics:}} These metrics are pivotal in evaluating the model’s output fairness across different groups.
+Common metrics include the following. \begin{itemize}[leftmargin=8.5mm,labelsep=5.5mm] \item \textbf{{Equal opportunity:}} Ensures that the true positive rate (TPR) is similar across groups defined by sensitive attributes such as gender or race.
+For example, a sentiment analysis model should equally recognize positive sentiments across both male- and female-associated names \cite{liang2021towards, gallegos2024bias}.

-\item \textbf{Predictive Parity:} Focuses on the consistency of prediction accuracy (Precision) across groups.
+\item \textbf{{Predictive parity:}} Focuses on the consistency of prediction accuracy (precision) across groups.
 This is particularly important in applications like credit scoring, where unequal predictive performance can lead to discriminatory outcomes against minority groups \cite{doan2024fairness, gallegos2024bias}.

-\item \textbf{Calibration:} This metric checks whether predicted probabilities align with actual occurrences, particularly across different demographic groups, ensuring that the model’s confidence in its predictions is justified \cite{doan2024fairness, esiobu2023robbie}. \end{itemize}
+\item \textbf{{Calibration:}} This metric checks whether predicted probabilities align with actual occurrences, particularly across different demographic groups, ensuring that the model’s confidence in its predictions is justified \cite{doan2024fairness, esiobu2023robbie}. \end{itemize}

-\item \textbf{Interpretability Tools:} Tools such as SHAP (Shapley Additive Explanations) \cite{mosca2022shap} and LIME (Local Interpretable Model-agnostic Explanations) \cite{wu2024auditing} provide insights into how specific features influence model predictions, helping identify biases.
+\item \textbf{{Interpretability tools:}} Tools such as SHAP (Shapley Additive Explanations) \cite{mosca2022shap} and LIME (Local Interpretable Model-agnostic Explanations) \cite{wu2024auditing} provide insights into how specific features influence model predictions, helping identify biases.
 For instance, SHAP values can reveal that gendered words heavily influence predictions, indicating potential gender bias in the model \cite{liang2021towards, lin2024towards}.
 Similarly, LIME approximates complex models locally with interpretable models to highlight the impact of features on individual predictions, which is crucial for diagnosing bias \cite{wu2024auditing}.
+However, these tools should be interpreted with caution in LLMs with billions of parameters.
+In such massive models, feature attributions are often approximate and local, and may be unstable across prompt wording, tokenization, sampling settings, or semantically similar inputs.
+They may also fail to capture complex high-order interactions and therefore should not be treated as definitive causal explanations of bias.
+For this reason, SHAP- and LIME-based analyses are best used as diagnostic signals that should be corroborated with counterfactual, robustness, and output-level evaluations.